-Advantages Disadvantages Non- approach If the driver exits immediately, the officer may choose to remain behind the cover/concealment of the patrol vehicle.
-May allow the officer to direct the driver out of the vehicle to the curb while the officer maintains a position of safety.
+Advantages Disadvantages Non- approach If the driver exits immediately, the peace officer may choose to remain behind the cover/concealment of the patrol vehicle.
+May allow the peace officer to direct the driver out of the vehicle to the curb while the officer maintains a position of safety.
 Violator's action can be constantly monitored, especially hand movements.
-During the contact, the occupants remain in the officer's field of vision (directly or peripherally).
-Possibly separates the driver from a weapon in side the vehicle.
-Exposes the violator to the hazards of passing traffic Officer loses containment of occupants Increases the potential for assault on the officer Gives the driver an opportunity to flee on foot from the vehicle pullover
+During the contact, the occupants remain in the peace officer's field of vision (directly or peripherally).
+Possibly separates the driver from a weapon inside the vehicle.
+Exposes the violator to the hazards of passing traffic Peace officer loses containment of occupants Increases the potential for assault on the peace officer Gives the driver an opportunity to flee on foot from the vehicle pullover